-Time: Tuesdays 4:30 to 7:30 pm (London/Ontario time)

-Instructor: Dr. Samar El-Masri
+Time: Fridays from 2:30 to 5:30 Instructor: Dr. Samar El-Masri

 On-line Office Hours: By appointment (through zoom on OWL)

 Please only use your western account.

 Email: selmasr2@uwo.ca

 I-Course Description

 The course will provide students with inter-disciplinary instruction in Transitional Justice and Post-Conflict Reconstruction.
 Students will explore aspects of societal and state transition relating to development, democracy, the environment, the economy, identity, human rights, politics, peace agreements and justice before, at the time of, and post-transition.
 The course will familiarize students with the foundations of emerging debates surrounding transitional justice and post-conflict reconstruction, and to allow for real-world application of theoretical constructs and explanations.